waldobronchart/ShortcutMapper/sources/adobe-photoshop/README.md

 - photoshop_vXX.X_summary_win.html: same as previous but for windows

 Shortcuts from these 3 files will then be scraped for shortcuts and exported to an intermediate data format in **/intermediate**

-### /scripts

-Contains python scripts to:
-- create intermediate .json files (You will probably only do this once, and then hand edit the intermediate file)
-- export intermediate files to the web application